 And no excuses either!
 My setup when I got started cost me less than $100.

-Hope to see you there and on the air waves!Opinions expressed here by Contributors are their own.
+Hope to see you on the air waves soon!Opinions expressed here by Contributors are their own.